 - What resolutions will you make this year?

 - What does the new year symbolize?

-- If 2012 is a successful year, how will you describe it when it’s over?
+- If the new year is a successful year, how will you describe it when it’s over?

 - What would it be like if the new year started in July?

-- What was the best thing that happened to you in 2011?
+- What was the best thing that happened to you last year?

 - Do you think the world will better or worse in the new year and why?

 - How does it feel to celebrate the new year after people in other time zones?